Welcome to the teacher’s guide to the Tennessee History for Kids booklet called Upon a Pivot.

 The photo on pages 86-87 really does deserve a closer look.
 Click on it to make it larger.

-Since your student have never seen a roundhouse before, it may not be obvious how much destruction is obvious from this photo.
+Since your students have never seen a roundhouse before, it may not be obvious how much destruction is obvious from this photo.
 Click on the image to the left to see what a roundhouse is supposed to look like.